The Jacobian of a regular orthogonal matroid and torsor structures on spanning quasi-trees of ribbon graphs: Introduction

 If $G$ is a (connected) plane graph and $M=M(G)$, then $\cB(M) = \cT(G)$ and circuits of $M$ coincide with (simple) cycles of $G$, and there is a canonical choice for $\sigma$ given by orienting all cycles of $G$ counterclockwise.
 Applying the same reasoning to a plane dual of $G$ allows us to similarly define an acyclic cocircuit signature $\sigma^*$.
 It turns out that different plane duals give rise to the same group actions, from which one deduces that there is in fact a canonical simply transitive action of $\J(G)$ on $\cT(G)$.
 This is the same action discussed in \S\ref{sec:torsor structures on spanning trees} above, which had previously been constructed in different ways in \cite{CCG15} and \cite{BW2018}.

 We apply similar ideas in this paper to the case of regular orthogonal matroids.
 In order to explain, we first recall from \cite{JK2023} that an orthogonal matroid $M$ on the ground set $E \cup E^* = \{ 1,\ldots,n,1^*,\ldots,n^* \}$ can be characterized either in terms of its {\em bases}, which are certain ``transversal'' subsets of $E \cup E^*$ not containing any {\em skew pairs} $\{ i,i^* \}$, or in terms of its {\em circuits}, which are also subsets of $E \cup E^*$.
-Given a matroid on $E$, there is an associated orthogonal matroid on $E \cup E^*$ whose set of bases is $\{ B \cup (E-B)^* \; | \; B \in \cB(M) \}$ and whose circuits are either circuits of $M$ or stars of cocircuits of $M$.
+Given a matroid $N$ on $E$, there is an associated orthogonal matroid on $E \cup E^*$, called the {\em lift} of $N$, whose set of bases is $\{ B \cup (E-B)^* \; | \; B \in \cB(N) \}$ and whose circuits are either circuits of $N$ or stars of cocircuits of $N$ (i.e., $\{ i^* \; | \; i \in D\}$ for some cocircuit $D$ of $N$).
 In particular, one can think of the circuit set of an orthogonal matroid as generalizing both circuits and cocircuits of a matroid.
 A matroid is regular if and only if its corresponding orthogonal matroid is regular in the sense of \cite{JK2023}, which coincides with the underlying even delta-matroid being regular in the sense of \cite{BCG1996}.
 Given a regular orthogonal matroid $M$ on the ground set $E \cup E^*$ and a regular representation $\cC$ of $M$, we will define an equivalence relation on the set of orientations of $E$ through a suitable notion of {\em circuit reversals}.
 We will then define a corresponding {\em circuit reversal system} $\cR(M,\cC)$, cf.~Definition~\ref{def:circuit reversal class}.
 When $M$ arises from a regular matroid $\tilde{M}$, $\cR(M,\cC)$ coincides with the circuit-cocircuit reversal system of $\tilde{M}$ as defined in \cite{Gioan08}.

 We will also define a notion of {\em acyclic circuit signature} for $(M,\cC)$, which also generalizes the corresponding notion from \cite{BBY2019}.
 With these concepts in hand, we have:

 \begin{thmA} Let $M$ be a regular orthogonal matroid on the ground set $E \cup E^*$, and fix a regular representation $\cC$ of $M$. \begin{enumerate} \item There is a canonical simply transitive action of $\J(M,\cC)$ on $\cR(M,\cC)$. \item There is a bijection $\bar{\beta}_\sigma : \cB(M) \to \cR(M,\cC)$ naturally associated to each acyclic circuit signature $\sigma$ of $(M,\cC)$.
 Combined with (1), this gives a simply transitive action of $\J(M, \cC)$ on $\cB(M)$ for each choice of $\sigma$. \item Both $\J(M,\cC)$ and the action of $\J(M, \cC)$ on $\cB(M)$ are invariant under {\em reorientations} of $\cC$ (cf.~ Definition~\ref{def:reorientation}). \end{enumerate} \end{thmA}